 Are you hoping to get out and enjoy active winter fun this year?
-Skating helps you embrace winter because there are plenty of locations to lace up and it’s often free or very affordable.
-Calgary is ideal for outdoor ice skating, especially when a chinook rolls in and the temperatures warm up, plus, Community Outdoor Skating Rinks are a great place to meet your neighbours and get your skates on for free.
-If the weather is too warm or cold, there are also lots of indoor rinks.
+Skating helps you make the most of winter, with plenty of locations to lace up.
+Plus, it’s often free or very affordable.
+Calgary is ideal for outdoor ice skating, especially when a chinook rolls in and the temperatures warm up!
+Community Outdoor Skating Rinks are a great place to meet your neighbours and get your skates on for free.
+If the weather is too warm or cold, there are also many indoor rinks.
 Not sure where to go?
 Keep reading to find out where to go skating in Calgary!

 Community Outdoor Skating Rinks

-There are a number of communities in Calgary that have rinks run and maintained by community volunteers.
+Many communities in Calgary have rinks run and maintained by community volunteers.
 Check with a community near you, but please note that some communities only allow members of their community to access their rinks or lakes.
 Double-check before you head out so you don’t run into any surprises!

 Adopt-a-Rink is a winter volunteer program through which volunteers help flood and maintain existing community pleasure skating rinks throughout Calgary.
 There are over 70 rinks currently enrolled in the program in Calgary.
 These rinks are for pleasure use only; hockey equipment is not allowed.
 To see the list of rinks and get more information on the program, click here.

-Last year Central Commons Park in the University District opened.
+Central Commons Park in the University District is a great option.
 This 3-acre park includes a skating rink and lots of amenities nearby.
 Be sure to take advantage of the free underground parking.

 City of Calgary Outdoor Skating Rinks

-In addition to the Community Rinks, there are several outdoor skating areas that are maintained by the City of Calgary and are free to use.
-These rinks are weather-dependent and typically open mid-December through February, with the exception of the Olympic Plaza rink, which is a refrigerated surface and is usually open from mid-November to mid-March.
+In addition to the Community Rinks, the City of Calgary maintains several outdoor skating areas.
+These are free to use and weather-dependent.
+They are typically open from mid-December through February.
 The city-maintained ice surfaces are located at:

 • Big Marlborough Park (NE)

-• Bowness Park Lagoon (NW) (Check out the new Ice Trail or rent an Ice Bike!)
+• Bowness Park Lagoon (NW) (Check out the Ice Trail or rent an Ice Bike!)

 • Carburn Park (SE)